Alexander Antelme KC is joint Head of Chambers.

 He has particular experience of fatal accident claims including cases where the deceased are very high earners and where the cases have an international element.
 He has reputation for taking a fair but rigorous approach to the assessment of cases.

 - AA v Groupama (2019) – The Claimant advanced a claim for 200 million euros in this fatal road traffic accident claim.
 The accident occurred in France when a tyre on a lorry failed.
-The matter was compromised.
-The case gave rise to issues of relevant French law, product liability and quantification.
+The matter was The case gave rise to issues of relevant French law, product liability and quantification.

-- CDE v FGH (2018) – The Claimant was very severely injury in a road traffic accident (road rage).
+- CDE v FGH (2018) – The Claimant was very severely injured in a road traffic accident (road rage).
 He had significant behavioural difficulties as well as severe physical difficulties.
 The parties took an unusual but constructive approach in setting up a trial independent living.
 The failure of that trial gave a firm basis on which a proper assessment of the case could be made.
-The case was compromised.
+The case was

 - AXW v Boultons of Shropshire (2018) – The Claimant was injured in a road traffic accident as an infant but the consequences of his brain injury only became apparent in his late teens.
 The case was complicated by the Claimant’s residence in Hong Kong which gave rise to issues of the appropriate local quantification using Hong Kong experts and included argument over the relevant discount rate.
 The case was compromised.